zeitmaschinen/GalleryFlow/CONTRIBUTING.md

 # Contributing to GalleryFlow

-I love your input!
 I want to make contributing as easy and transparent as possible.

 **Note:** I may not be fully available for troubleshooting or providing new updates.
 However, the project is open for improvement, so feel free to contribute, fork, or adapt it as you wish!